top of page

 • Offering grief resources and emotional guidance

 • The timeline varies depending on your needs.
-Some families need help for a few weeks, while others work with me for several months as they process estate matters and emotional healing.
+Some families need help for a few weeks, while others work with me for longer as they process estate matters and grief.
 On average, estate work and transitions can take 12–18 months, and ongoing support helps ease that journey.

 • Not at all.
-Survivorship consulting can begin before a loss occurs, to help prepare and organize in advance.
-This proactive approach eases the burden later and allows families to grieve without the added stress of logistics.
+Survivorship consulting can begin before a loss occurs to help prepare and organize.
+This proactive approach eases the burden later and allows loved ones to grieve without the overwhelm of logistics.

-• A death doula provides continuity of care—supporting families before, during, and after death.
-My after-loss services extend that support by helping loved ones navigate the new landscape without their loved one's presence.
+• As a death doula, I provide continuity of care—supporting families before, during, and after death.
+My after-loss service extends that support by helping loved ones navigate the new landscape without their loved one's presence.

 bottom of page